CoThings-App/ios/CONTRIBUTING.md

 We take  security seriously.
 If you discover a security issue, please bring it to our attention right away!

-Please **DO NOT** file a public issue, instead send your report privately to us via [email](mailto:info@cothings.app?subject:Security Issue) This will help ensure that any vulnerabilities that _are_ found can be [disclosed responsibly](https://en.wikipedia.org/wiki/Responsible_disclosure) to any affected parties.
+Please **DO NOT** file a public issue, instead send your report privately to us via [email](mailto:info@cothings.app?subject=Security%20Issue).
+This will help ensure that any vulnerabilities that _are_ found can be [disclosed responsibly](https://en.wikipedia.org/wiki/Responsible_disclosure) to any affected parties.